Sacane/Lexical_tree/README.md

 You can use the makefile folder to compile sources and generate the executable "Lexique" by the command : make and then execute the program : ./Lexique

-From the program bring you to the menu in the terminal, just follow the instructions and enjoyt it !
+From there the program bring you to the menu in the terminal, just follow the instructions and enjoyt it !

 ## Command line